bookmanarchive/rom-dumper/README.md

 This tool dumps binary data from Franklin Bookman ROM cards.
 You can start / stop / track ROM dump progress via a web-based frontend.

 These dumps are used for further binary analysis in the Bookman Archive emulator development project.
+See the [roadmap](roadmap.md) for all the details.

 ## Raspberry Pi based dumper (using I2C bus MCP23017 I/O expander)